 • Nonpayment of fines or penalties if you’re sued after an accident

-The requirement to carry an SR-22 in Connecticut usually lasts for a period of 3-5 years depending on the severity of the offense, which may vary based on the severity of the offense.
-During this period, you must carry at least the minimum car insurance required by Connecticut law.
+In Connecticut, an SR-22 is generally needed for 3-5 years depending on the severity of the offense, but this duration can differ based on the specific violation.
+Throughout this period, it’s crucial to maintain at least the minimum car insurance required by Connecticut law.

 Learn more about how to find out if you still need an SR-22